Garrett Gerloff: Superbike World Championship

 Gerloff's performances in MotoAmerica lead to a move to the factory-supported GRT Yamaha WorldSBK Junior Team in the 2020 Superbike World Championship.
 Gerloff finished the season with two third places in Catalunya and Estoril.
 He ended the year in 11th place with 103 points.
 He was subsequently signed to a further season with the GRT Yamaha team.

 Gerloff made further progress in his second year in World Superbike and was signed to another one year contract to compete with GRT Yamaha WorldSBK team in 2022.
 He did not record any wins on the season but he increased his number of podium finishes and was a consistent top five finisher throughout most of 2021, though he briefly incurred controversy when he crashed into Factory Yamaha rider Toprak Razgatlioglu at Assen.
 His improved results helped the GRT Yamaha WorldSBK Team clinch the Independent Team's Championship while Gerloff himself clinched the Independent Rider's Championship as the highest scoring rider not riding for a factory team.

-From 2023 season, he joined Bonovo Action BMW Team.
+From 2023 season, Gerloff joined Bonovo Action BMW Team.